“It’s not what you look at that matters, it’s what you see.” – Henry David Thoreau

 Listening for the deeper story

-Trauma and rupture rearranges our sense of self – how we see ourselves, how we see life, and who we think we are.
+Trauma rearranges our sense of self – how we see ourselves, how we see life, and who we think we are.
 It’s incredibly painful, lonely and disorienting.
 But underneath the surface story of the trauma there’s a deeper story, and this story is both more true and more merciful.

 Your deeper story – gently, and persistently – invites you to look again at what you may label as ‘bad’ or ‘wrong’ about yourself and offers a more radical perspective.